Dr Iryna Schlackow

 Iryna Schlackow is a Senior Researcher in Health Economics.
 Her main area of interest covers questions related to chronic kidney and cardiovascular diseases, such as decision-analytic modelling, assessing long-term health outcomes and cost-effectiveness of interventions, and socioeconomics aspects of the disease.
-She has worked with large randomised controlled trials (SHARP, REVEAL), meta-analyses of statin trials (CTT) and routine datasets (CPRD, HES).
+She works with large randomised controlled trials (SHARP, REVEAL), meta-analyses of statin trials (CTT) and routine datasets (linked CPRD data).
 Based on SHARP data, and with the help of collaborators, she has developed the SHARP CKD-CVD model, which projects lifetime cardiovascular event risks, kidney disease projection, (quality-of-life adjusted) survival and healthcare costs based on individual patients’ risk profiles.

 Iryna comes from a pure mathematics background and completed a DPhil in Functional Analysis.
-To maintain her interest in the subject, she also works a Stipendiary Lecturer at Brasenose College teaching a range of first- and second-year pure mathematics papers.
-For many years she has also taught courses on LaTeX.
+To maintain her interest in the subject, she has for many years taught pure mathematics at a variety of Oxford colleges (St. Hilda's, Jesus, New, Pembroke and Brasenose) as well as courses on LaTeX.